Table of Contents[Hide][Show]

 Have a successful beach day!

 This may seem like a lot of stuff to take with you, but you’ll be glad you came prepared.
-This is will not only serve you well at the beach but a day at the lake, park or anywhere there is dirt, sun, and water.
+This list will not only serve you well at the beach but a day at the lake, park or anywhere there is dirt, sun and water.

 I want to use this information in my blog.